I can finally publish a blog all about the making of this dress so I hope you enjoy it and find it helpful or insightful…

 Once both fronts have their pockets sewn it’s a case of matching the centre front seams and stitching.

 So far, sew good.
 Everything from now on was pretty simple.
 The neck is faced, as are the cuffs-this gives them a really nice crisp finish to the edge.
-I’d made another Farrow when the pattern first arrived and I used a contrast fabric for this, just to make one of those little secret details that only you know about-that’s one of the things I love about making my own clothes, their uniqueness.
+I’d made another Farrow when the pattern first arrived and I used a contrast fabric for this, so that it has one of those little secret details that only you know about-that’s one of the things I love about making my own clothes, their uniqueness.

 One final thing that I changed was the hem.
 I decided I wanted to use contrast bias binding to give it a nice finish, the hi-lo hem means whatever finish you choose it will be partly visible at the back.